SteelKiwi provided additional development resources. They designed and developed several projects, including a custom real estate management platform.

-"SteelKiwi Development provided a high level of communication – weekly calls, and daily updates – using our platforms, systems, and trackers.
-They were integrated in our systems fully.
-Obviously, that's the goal for any team, but we did achieve it with them."
+"SteelKiwi Development provided a high level of communication – weekly calls, and daily updates – using our platforms, systems, and trackers."

 Please describe your organization.

 I work at a design and development agency from Salt Lake City.
 We operate and run multiple platforms and products.
 We support quite a few clients, but on this project specifically, we've engaged SteelKiwi on some Django and AngularJS work.

 What business challenge were you trying to address with SteelKiwi Development?

 They have augmented our team in the past.
 One product that SteelKiwi has specifically helped us on a property management platform built in Python.
 We needed to enhance the platform and we worked with them to add manpower and hit a few key deadlines together.

 Please describe the scope of their involvement in detail.

 With their help, we developed and implemented some general features, enhancements, a lot of bug fixing and QA [quality assurance].
 Generally, they were involved in a lot of the platform's core functionality, rather than implementing a significant number of new features.
 Their work was comprised of a lot of enhancements, bug fixes and small iterations.
 The development methodology we were using was a kind of modified agile.
 We were doing weekly scrums with their team, but a daily push.

 How did you come to work with SteelKiwi Development?